Online mirror descent and dual averaging: keeping pace in the dynamic case: Comparing DS-OMD and DA

 With the above theorem, we may compare the iterates of DA, OMD, and DS-OMD by comparing the formulas~\eqref{eq:da_min_form},~\eqref{eq:omd_min_form}, and~\eqref{eq:ds-omd_min_form_2}.
-For the simple unconstrained case where \(\X = \Reals^n\) we have \(N_{\X}(x_t) = \{0\}\) for each \(t \geq 1\) and DA and DS-OMD are identical.
-However, if the learning rate is not constant, OMD \emph{is not} equivalent to the latter methods.
-In particular, if~\(\eta_t \propto \frac{1}{\sqrt{t}}\),~\eqref{eq:omd_min_form} shows that the subgradients of the earlier-seen functions have a bigger weight on the iterates if compared to the subgradients of functions from later rounds.
-In other words, OMD may be sensitive to the ordering of the functions, and adversarial orderings may affect its performance.
+For the simple unconstrained case where \(\X = \Reals^n\) we have \(N_{\X}(x_t) = \{0\}\) for each \(t \geq 1\), so both \eqref{eq:da_min_form} and \eqref{eq:ds-omd_min_form_2} are identical.
+If the learning rate is constant, then all three formulas are equivalent.
+However, if the learning rate is not constant, OMD \emph{is not} equivalent to the latter methods: changing the ordering of the subgradients \(\ghat_1, \dotsc, \ghat_t\) affects the choice of \(x_{t+1}\) in~\eqref{eq:omd_min_form}, while this does not happen in the other two formulas.